awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 1. Reboot the DB instance for the parameter change to take effect\.

    For more information, see [Rebooting a DB Instance](USER_RebootInstance.md)\.

+## Public Synonyms<a name="Oracle.Concepts.PublicSynonyms"></a>

+You can create public synonyms referencing objects in your own schemas\.
+Don't create or modify public synonyms for Oracle\-maintained schemas, including `SYS`, `SYSTEM`, and `RDSADMIN`\.
+Doing so might result in invalidation of core database components and affect the availability of your DB instance\.